Can I Use My Kitchen During Cabinet Painting?

 Your sink and fridge are more accessible, but it’s still best to limit using them to the bare minimum, especially while the painters are working (and probably spraying paint) in the kitchen area.
 The zip walls will give temporary access going in and out, but they’re really meant to contain all the mess and give the workers and homeowners a little bit of separation, not to let the kids, pets and neighbors to go in and out every half hour.

 First, remember the end goal!
-Even though you can’t fully use your kitchen for perhaps a week, it’s a small price to pay for transforming your kitchen, with fresh new-looking cabinets and a space you’ll enjoy.
-Also, it helps to take these steps, before the painters arrive on the first day:
+Even though you can’t fully use your kitchen for perhaps a week, it’s a small price to pay for transforming your kitchen, with fresh new-looking cabinets and a space you’ll love.
+Also, it helps to take these steps to pack up your kitchen, before the painters arrive on the first day:

 • Move light appliances like coffee makers or microwaves to adjacent rooms